rvirding/erlog/doc/libraries.md

     ConfList = [{libraries, [my_first_lib, my second_lib]}],
     erlog:start_link(ConfList).
 All libraries from array will be loaded.
+You can load native libraries - just pass name of your module where library is implemented to ConfList as an atom.
+Or you can load library, written in prolog.
+In that case you should pass full path to library as a string:

+    ConfList = [{libraries, [my_first_lib, my second_lib, "/home/user/testlib.pl"]}],
+    erlog:start_link(ConfList).

 ### Writing your own libraries
 You can write your own external libraries.
 For doing so - just setup behaviour `erlog_exlib`.
 It has one callback function `load(Db)` for initialisation library.
 Then you should define your execution functions.
 See __External libraries__ for